 Starting point: Azufrera Camp or Camp I m.
 5300

-The climb is technically really easy; as a matter of fact two traverses on relatively steep terrain constitute the main difficulties to climb the summit.
+The climb is technically really easy, but the ascent is strenuous; as a matter of fact two crossing on relatively steep terrain constitute the main difficulties to climb the summit.
 Yet it shouldn’t be underestimated, indeed sometimes a true difficult is represented by the altitude and altitude sickness (AMS), especially if the mountaineer wants to climb the peak too quickly.

 Due to the dryness of the weather in Cordillera Volcanica (Arequipa Area), having very poor precipitations, concentrated between January and March, theoretically it’s possible to climb Chachani all round year....yes, it’s possible: during these months we can find more snow, but the weather may be changeable, with snowfalls and mists.
 I think the best months to climb Chachani are June and July (the local “invierno”, wintertime).
-During this season the weather is fine and stable and, moreover, there’s more snow on the mountain as regards to fall, so it’s easier to find the characteristic “penitentes”.
+During this season the weather is fine and steady and, moreover, there is more snow on the mountain in comparison with the following season (September and October, the local Spring), with more chances to find the beautiful and characteristic “penitentes”.

 The volcano is situated inside the Salinas y Aguada Blanca National Reserve, but there are not particular restrictions in climbing.